maddog88/practice_test/README.md

 # practice_test

+### The process to setup github is similar to gitlab you will either need to configure https authentication or ssh.
+We will do https since it is the easiest to understand.
+You will need to go into git bash and store a variable locally to tell github your username.
+This is the username you created when you first created your github account.
+git config user.name "maddog88"
+### You will need to store your email as variable locally as well
+git config user.email "madmiller8@gmail.com"

+### What you typed in gets added in to a config file.
+See what you added by adding the below command.
+You should be able to see it in the gitconfig file.
+If you do not have this file github will not understand who you are.
+cat ~/.gitconfig

 ### Let's create a folder in your User directory.
 This is where we will put your repository.
 cd ~
 mkdir workspace